larshp/abapOpenChecks/README.md

 ENDIF.
 ```

-### CHECK_02 - EXIT outside of LOOP
+### CHECK_02 - EXIT outside of loop
-It is recommended only EXIT inside LOOPs, use RETURN instead
+It is recommended only EXIT inside loops, use RETURN instead